hightopfade/pwncat/README.md

 **pwncat requires Python 3.9+ on Linux**

+Python >= 3.12 fork
+- incorporated fixups from D3vil0p3r
+- updates to the pyproject.toml

 ## Installation

 `pwncat` only depends on a working Python development environment running on Linux.